GoGitThat/UpdatedSimGen/README.md

 *This version of the tool allows users to specify a config file that can be used to initialize properties of simulations at runtime.

-*This version of the tool also changed the previous networking implementation to now use a producer-consumer pattern in the networking implementation.
+*This version of the tool also changed the previous networking implementation to now use a producer-consumer pattern.